Using SWOT as a Stakeholder Analysis tool

 ||What threats could the stakeholder bring to the project?
 Could the stakeholder put the project or business at risk?
 How can these threats be reduced?

-A Stakeholder liability is a current obligation a stakeholder may have arising from past
+A Stakeholder Liability is a current obligation a stakeholder may have arising from past

 The results of the analysis should be documented and actions considered as part of your stakeholder engagement strategy.

 This method is simple and quick to use.
-It is best completed as part of a team and should be focussed on a few key stakeholders.
+It is best completed as part of a team and should be focused on a few key stakeholders.
 It may be particularly interesting for assessing those stakeholders who have high influence but low interest in your project or organisation.
 These stakeholders won't be the most visible, but they have the power to cause serious issues and they could also become your champions if you can increase their interest level.

 On the other hand these stakeholders can represent a significant threat, for example regulatory authorities will present a threat if they identify compliance issues late on in a project.
 Planning Law in the UK must be complied with on construction projects.
 Planning Officers can stop work and even cause buildings to be demolished if construction starts before planning permission has been granted.
 For example see Farmer who built secret castle behind straw bales loses court bid to save it from demolition.